-Pricing for this club is the same as that of The Rare Beer Club (two-bottle boxes are about $38 each, four-bottle boxes are roughly $56 each, and six-bottle boxes are approximately $73 with shipping an additional costs across the board).
-And, like its rare beer counterpart, every box comes with a free, personalized bottle opener, as well as information on flavor profiles, breweries, and things of that nature.
+Pricing for this club is $38 a month for a dozen 12-ounce bottles, and shipping is $15.
+And, like its rare beer counterpart, a free bottle opener comes with orders of three shipments or more, as well as information on flavor profiles, breweries, and things of that nature.

 What Are Craft Beer Clubs?

 A craft beer club is just like any recurring product delivery service, just with a focus on small, passionate brewers versus larger name brands.
 These clubs are typically easy and straightforward to use—you’ll choose the format that best suits your needs and preferences and receive your selection on a regular basis.